steveya/steveya.github.io/_posts/2024-07-21-roll-your-own-nowcast-1.md

 ## Introduction

 In this post, I will walk through the process of building one's own nowcasting models.
 I will follow closely the steps of the New York Fed's Nowcasting methodology, given that they already open-sourced their code on Github.
-However, the code is written in Matlab and is messy.
-Several other repos translate it to Python or simplify it to handle higher frequency data (with trade off in model complexity)
+However, their code is written in Matlab and is not well documented.
+Several people have already either translated it to Python or modified it to handle even higher frequency data.

-The goal of this series of posts is to implement a nowcasting model from scratch, with mathematical derivations and code displayed side-by-side.
-There are plenty of research in the nowcasting literature, and there are quite a few repos with implementations, but there is a lack of tutorials on how to go from the mathematical derivation of the model and the actual implementation.
-This series aim to fill that gap.
+The goal of this series of posts is to implement a nowcasting model from scratch, with mathematical derivations and code intertwined together.
+There are many other nowcasting methodologies that does not use dynamic factor model framework, and nowcasting remains an active area of research.
+I found that there is a lack of tutorials on how to go from the mathematical derivation of the model to actually implementating a Nowcast model, and this series aim to fill that gap.

 ## Preliminaries